progwise/george-ai/packages/litllama-api/README.md

    **Explanation**: This command generates text using the Lit-LLaMA model based on a provided prompt.

-## Creating and Using the Python API for Lit-LLaMA
+## Creating and Using the REST API for Lit-LLaMA

-1. Create the Python API for Lit-LLaMA:
+1. Create the REST API for Lit-LLaMA:

    ```
    pip install Flask
    curl -o API.py https://raw.githubusercontent.com/progwise/george-ai/dc286c9c69fb01b611b23a4cc3319a8d43a0c1de/packages/api/API.py
    ```

    **Explanation**: These commands install the [Flask](https://flask.palletsprojects.com/) library, a lightweight and versatile Python web framework that simplifies building web applications and APIs.
 Additionally, [cURL](https://curl.se/) is a command-line tool and library designed for data transfers via URLs. cURL enables tasks such as sending HTTP requests, downloading files, and interacting with web APIs directly from the command line.
-Lastly, the commands also include the download of an API file facilitating interaction with the Lit-LLaMA model.

-2. Run the Python API:
+2. Run the API:

    ```
    python3 API.py